ThaminduR/identity-fraud-detection-sift/docs/config.md

 ## Install the Sift connector

-**Step 1:** Extract the project artifacts
-1. Clone the `identity-fraud-sift-int` repository.
-2. Build the project by running the ```mvn clean install``` command in the root directory.

-Note : The latest project artifacts can also be downloaded from the Connector Store (https://store.wso2.com/connector/identity-fraud-detection-sift).
+The latest project artifacts can also be downloaded from the Connector Store (https://store.wso2.com/connector/identity-fraud-detection-sift).

-**Step 2:** Deploy the Sift connector
+**Step 1:** Deploy the Sift connector

-1. In the cloned repository, navigate to the `/components/org.wso2.carbon.identity.fraud.detection.sift/target` directory.
-2. Copy the `org.wso2.carbon.identity.fraud.detection.sift-<version>-SNAPSHOT.jar` file to the `<IS_HOME>/repository/components/dropins` directory.
+1. Copy the `org.wso2.carbon.identity.fraud.detection.sift-<version>.jar` file to the `<IS_HOME>/repository/components/dropins` directory.
 3. Restart the WSO2 Identity Server.

 ## Access the Console UI for the Sift connector